Recombinant Protein from HEK293 FAQs

 2. What is the OriGene guarantee for purified proteins?

-OriGene guarantees that the purified protein will show at least 80% purity by SDS-PAGE/Coomassie staining, will contain <0.1EU/ug of endotoxin, will be fully soluble at a minimum concentration of 50ug/ml, and that the preparation will not contain any detectable protease, DNase, or RNase activity.
+OriGene guarantees that the purified protein will show at least 80% purity by SDS-PAGE/Coomassie staining and will be fully soluble at a minimum concentration of 0.05 ug/uL.

 3. Where can I find the concentration of the purified protein that I received?